E-Verify employers across the U.S.

 Does my employer have to be enrolled in E-Verify for me to use my STEM OPT extension?

-How do I check whether a specific employer is enrolled in E-Verify?
+How do I check if a company is E-Verified?

 What happens if E-Verify returns a mismatch after I start work?

-A mismatch is called a Tentative Nonconfirmation, or TNC.
-It does not mean you're unauthorized to work.
-It means a record in SSA or DHS databases doesn't match your I-9 information, often because of a name discrepancy or a document update that hasn't processed yet.
-You have eight federal working days to contest the TNC and resolve the discrepancy.
-Your employer cannot terminate you, reduce your hours, or take any adverse action while a TNC is being contested.
+A mismatch is officially called a Tentative Nonconfirmation, or TNC.
+It doesn't mean you can't work, just that something in the federal databases doesn't line up with what's on your I-9 form, often a name change or document update that hasn't synced yet.
+You have eight working days to fix the issue, and during that window your employer can't fire you, cut your hours, or take any other negative action.

 Which employers are required to use E-Verify?